eric-bach/task-genie/docs/docs/configuration/knowledge_base.md

 #### **Organization-Wide Consistency**

-Agile Guided documents apply to all user stories regardless of team, project, or system, ensuring consistent quality standards across the organization.
+Agile documents apply to all user stories regardless of team, project, or system, ensuring consistent quality standards across the organization.

-### How Agile Guided Knowledge Works
+### How Agile Knowledge Works

 #### **Evaluation Query Construction**

-**Task Genie** searches the Agile Guided Knowledge Base for any process guidance on evaluating a user story:
+**Task Genie** searches the Agile Knowledge Base for any process guidance on evaluating a user story:

 ```
 Find relevant information about the user story process and guidelines that would help evaluate the following user story is well-defined: